kazurayam/unittest-helper/README.md

 # unittest-helper

-Using the `com.kazurayam.unittest.TestHelper` class, you can easily prepare a directory where your unit-test can write files.
-The class is independent on the unit-test frameworks.
-You can use this helper class with JUnit4, JUnit5 and TestNG.
+Using the `com.kazurayam.unittest.TestHelper` class, you can easily prepare a directory into which your unit-test can write files.
+The helper class works with any unit-testing frameworks: JUnit4, JUnit5 and TestNG.

 ## Short explanation